Matt Olson Player Props: Braves vs. Nationals

-On Saturday, Matt Olson (coming off going 2-for-5 with a double) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+Matt Olson -- 2-for-3 with two home runs and three RBI in his most recent game -- will be in action for the Atlanta Braves against the Washington Nationals, with MacKenzie Gore on the hill, on April 2 at 1:35 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last appearance against the Nationals.
+He hit two homers in his previous game (going 2-for-3) in his most recent appearance against the Nationals.

 Matt Olson Game Info & Props vs. the Nationals